Network: Cartoon Network

-Performers include: Marty Grabstein, Thea White, Lionel G. Wilson, Arthur Anderson, Simon Prebble, Paul Schoeffler, Billie Lou Watt, Peter Fernandez, and Arnold Stang.
+Performers include: Marty Grabstein, Thea White, Lionel G. Wilson, Arthur Anderson, Simon Prebble, Paul Schoeffler, Billie Lou Watt, Peter Fernandez, Howard Hoffman, and Arnold Stang.

 TV show description:

 Created by John R. Dilworth, this animated series began as a 1995 short film which was nominated for the Academy Award for Best Animated Short Film.
-Both follow the misadventures of Courage (Ricky Gervais in the pilot, later Marty Grabstein), a canine who’s easily frightened by just about anything.
+Both follow the misadventures of Courage (Howard Hoffman in the pilot, later Marty Grabstein), a canine who’s easily frightened by just about anything.

 Courage lives in a farmhouse near the fictional town of Nowhere, Kansas.
 His parents were sent into space by and evil veterinarian.
 As a puppy, Courage was adopted by a sweet-natured Scottish woman named Muriel (Thea White).
 She’s married to a grumpy, greedy farmer named Eustace Bagge (Lionel G. Wilson, then Arthur Anderson) who enjoys mistreating and scaring the pooch with a bright green bug-eyed mask.

 Out in the middle of nowhere, the three frequently run into all manner of monsters, aliens, demons, mad scientists, and zombies.
 Courage must fend off these threats to save his owners, often with them unaware of what’s really going on.
 Most of the creatures are scary or creepy but can also be sweet or in distress themselves.

 Episode 52 — Remembrance of Courage Past / Perfect